VoliJS/NestedReact/examples/todomvc/readme.md

 It's works faster than any generic PureRenderMixin because we dynamically compile `shouldComponentUpdate` functions with _loops unrolled_, taking props list from component's `propTypes` (loops through hashes are very expensive, as well as `Object.keys` call).

 Why it's better than just deal with immutable data?
 Because we can have circular references, and premanent references to objects in data layer with no problems.
-Have a reference?
-Pass it around, no problem.
+Thus, you may safely pass nested models and collection around.
+As you most likely used to.

 ### What does `editing : ToDo.from( '^props.todos' )` from `todolist.jsx` mean?